FarmDyn/documentation/docs/template/herd_module.md

 The general herd module depicts relations between herds of different animal types on farm.
 Specifically, herds are differentiated by age, gender, breeds, production objectives, month in each year.
-Female cows of milk breeds can be optionally differentiated by their genetic potential regarding the milk yield.

-The model uses two different variables to describe herds: *v\_herdStart* describes the number of animals by type which enter the production process at a certain time, while *v\_herdSize* describes the number of animals by type at the farm at a specific time.
-More precisely the standing herd, *v\_herdSize*, can be described as animals which joint the herd since the beginning of the production process, *v\_herdStart,* minus slaughtered ones, as can be seen in the following equation.
-The parameter *p\_mDist* in the equation describes the difference in months between two time points defined by year, *t,t1*, and month, *m,m1*, *p\_prodLength* depicts the length of the production process in months.
+The model uses two different variables to describe herds: *v\_herdStart* describes the number of animals by type which enter a production process at a certain time, while *v\_herdSize* describes the number of animals by type at the farm at a specific time.
+More precisely the standing herd, *v\_herdSize*, can be described as animals which joint the herd since the beginning of the production process, *v\_herdStart,* minus sold and slaughtered ones, as can be seen in the following equation.
+The parameter *p\_mDist* in the equation describes the difference in months between two time points defined by year, *t, t1*, and month, *m, m1*, *p\_prodLength* depicts the length of the production process in months.

 [embedmd]:# (N:/em/work1/FarmDyn/FarmDyn_QM/gams/model/general_herd_module.gms GAMS /herdSize_[\S\s][^;]*?\.\./ /;/)